godotengine/godot-docs/classes/class_projectsettings.rst

 Specifies the :ref:`TextServer<class_TextServer>` to use.
 If left empty, the default will be used.

-"ICU / HarfBuzz / Graphite" is the most advanced text driver, supporting right-to-left typesetting and complex scripts (for languages like Arabic, Hebrew, etc).
+"ICU / HarfBuzz / Graphite" is the most advanced text driver, supporting right-to-left typesetting and complex scripts (for languages like Arabic, Hebrew, etc.).
 The "Fallback" text driver does not support right-to-left typesetting and complex scripts.

 \ **Note:** The driver in use can be overridden at runtime via the ``--text-driver`` :doc:`command line argument <../tutorials/editor/command_line_tutorial>`.